kvnglb/cursed-toggle/README.md

 exist.
 When using the cursed_toggle library, it is randomly choosen which cursed_toggle function will be used.
 Even if this looks a bit stupid, it is very important that all possible imports work.
 That's why there is proper testing.
 Further, only a fool thinks, that v1 is no longer beeing developed.

 When accidentally - yes "accidentally" - a new `cursed_toggle....py` is created, make sure to implement this new implementation.
 Just add the possibility for the import to `__init_b__.py`.
 Just follow the scheme, it is self-explanatory.
+ALSO DONT FORGET THE README!

 ## Testing
 All `cursed_toggle....py` must be tested.
 If a new `cursed_toggle....py` is created, don't forget the to test it.